2015-hide/Stroop-Test-Glass/README.md

 To start the sample, say "ok glass, start stroop test" from the Glass clock screen or use the touch menu.

-Here is a change I made - Stephen